LimboDzz/100-days-of-code/log.md

         top: 150px;
     }
     ```

 2. On how to center an elm vertically if the use of padding and line-height is out of the question.
 3.

 **For tomorrow's review**

+1. Use position and flex box repectively to center an elm vertically.